Thanks for checking out this page! Hopefully, you’re a WordPress user in the Derby, Ilkeston or Nottingham area of the East Midlands, UK.

 WordPress is powerful, flexible and free.
 However, there are many mistakes easily made with the platform and out-of-the-box it’s susceptible to brute force attacks.

-My goal is to learn and understand more about WordPress as well as help small businesses build their websites if they feel a consultant would benefit them.
+My goal is to learn and understand more about WordPress.
+In the spirit of transparency, my business agenda is to source clients if they feel a consultant would benefit them.

 Meet Up Subject Matter, Topics & Discussions

-There’s always plenty of discussion to be had around WordPress.
+There’s plenty of discussions to be had around WordPress.

 One of the best ways to keep up with WordPress news is to subscribe to a good podcast like Your Website Engineer, which is run by Automattic employee and developer Dustin Hartzler.

-While these podcasts are great to listen to, the dialogue of an on demand delivered medium is sort of on a one way setting.
-There’s no real time interaction.
+While these podcasts are great to listen to, there’s no real time interaction.

 I’d like to informally network with others face to face and have actual conversations about WordPress topics.